Lifetime of bimerons and antibimerons in two-dimensional magnets: INTRODUCTION

 Calculating the lifetime of magnetic solitons, such as skyrmions and bimerons, is a challenging task that can be addressed using transition state theory.
 In harmonic approximation, one finds the Arrhenius law for the mean lifetime $\tau$ at temperature $T$ \cite{bessarab2012harmonic}

 where $\Delta E$ is the energy barrier of the transition and $\Gamma_0$ is the pre-exponential factor which can be explicitly calculated \cite{bessarab2018lifetime}.
 However, many conceptual and technical complications arise due to different possible transition mechanisms, the complexity of identifying the minimum energy path in a complex energy surface, and the need to determine not only $\Delta E$ but also $\Gamma_0$ which requires identifying and treating Goldstone modes that depend on the type of the considered soliton.
-While the collapse and creation of skyrmions has been studied based on various theoretical approaches and by different groups \cite{bessarab2018lifetime,hagemeister2015stability,Desplat2020,Malottki2019,varentcova2020toward,Dongzhe2022_fgt,goerzen2023lifetime,Dongzhe_PRB2024} and even quantitative agreement of skyrmion lifetimes with experimental data has been demonstrated \cite{muckel2021experimental,goerzen2022atomistic}, the transition mechanisms and lifetime of bimerons have so far not been reported.
+While the collapse and creation of skyrmions has been studied based on various theoretical approaches and by different groups \cite{bessarab2018lifetime,hagemeister2015stability,Desplat2020,Malottki2019,Masell2019,varentcova2020toward,Dongzhe2022_fgt,goerzen2023lifetime,Dongzhe_PRB2024} and even quantitative agreement of skyrmion lifetimes with experimental data has been demonstrated \cite{muckel2021experimental,goerzen2022atomistic}, the transition mechanisms and lifetime of bimerons have so far not been reported.

 Here, we address this gap by presenting the first calculations of the lifetimes of bimerons and antibimerons based on transition-state theory using the prototypical 2D vdW magnet Cr$_2$Ge$_2$Te$_6$ with a honeycomb lattice as a model system.
 We obtain the interaction parameters for the atomistic spin model via density functional theory (DFT) from the vdW heterostructure Fe$_3$GeTe$_2$/Cr$_2$Ge$_2$Te$_6$ (FGT/CGT), where FGT shows easy out-of-plane axis anisotropy and CGT exhibits an easy-plane anisotropy with exchange frustration.
 This gives rise to the possibility of having multiple topological spin textures in one interface.
-In the CGT layer, bimerons and antibimerons emerge which are degenerate at zero magnetic field leading to identical lifetimes.
+In the CGT layer, bimerons and antibimerons emerge which are degenerate at zero magnetic field \moritz{and share the same symmetries, which leads} to identical lifetimes.